'We need an additional surge of resources:' Ottawa police chief

 Lawsuit filed against protest organizers

-A hearing into a proposed $9.8 million class-action lawsuit over the constant honking behalf of residents of the citys' downtown core.
+A hearing into a proposed $9.8 million class-action lawsuit over the constant honking on behalf of residents of the city's downtown core has been adjourned until Monday.

 According to a statement of claim filed with the Ontario Superior Court of Justice on Friday by lawyer Paul Champ, the lawsuit is seeking $4.8 million for “private nuisance” and another $5 million in “punitive damages.”